privefl/advr38book/docs/good-practices.md

 base :: sum
 ? mean
 ```
-Always put a space after a comma, and never before (just like in regular English).
+Always put a space after a comma, and never before (just like in regular English):

 ``` r
 # Good